-Mysore is the closest major city (3 hours away).There is a fine palace and the Hoysala dynasty temples which are within reach are very special.
+Mysore is the closest major city (Two and a half hours away).There is a fine palace and the Hoysala dynasty temples which are within reach are very special.
 An excellent base in Mysore is the Green Hotel, a social enterprise with which the ACCORD charities have a connection.
 It employs a significant number of Dalits and its profits are distributed for charitable purposes.

 A stay in Ecoscape provides a complete break from civilization.
 The bird life is remarkable.
 And there are some luxurious resorts in the nearby Mudumalai/Bandipur reserve (an hour away) with its tigers and wild elephants.

 Ooty, Coonor and Kotagiri (1½ - 2 hours away) are full of British era history, have nice places to stay and there are spectacular views from the hills.